-Discuss your case with one of our qualified mortgage brokers.
-We will provide you with a copy of our Terms of Business and a Client Profile questionnaire for you to complete your contact, employment, income, credit and mortgage history details.
+Discuss your case with our qualified mortgage broker.
+We will provide you with a copy of our Terms of Business and a Client Profile questionnaire for you to complete with your contact, employment, income, credit and mortgage history details.

 Apply to Lenders

 Once you have completed the Client Profile questionnaire and returned it to us, with your permission, we will contact mortgage lenders and using the information you have provided, find out your affordability figure, i.e. we will establish how much money you might be able to borrow (subject to a property valuation and credit checks).
 This is called a lending Decision in Principle.

 Find a property and make an offer

 You find a property that you want to buy, view the property and complete all the research so you know what you are willing to pay for it.
 Put in an offer to the estate agent.
 Good luck!
 Your estate agent may need proof of how much you can borrow: we can provide you with a Decision in Principle certificate to show them.
 If your offer is accepted by the vendor, please contact us again and we can continue with the application for you.

 Take care of the legal requirements

 We can provide you with a quotation for solicitors to act on your behalf for the purchase.
 We can also provide you with a quotation for home buyers protection insurance to protect you in the unfortunate event that the purchase falls through.

-You will need to provide us with documents to support your mortgage application: proof of your identity, proof of your address, proof of your income (payslips, accounts etc.), bank statements, proof of your deposit etc., then we will send you all the paperwork that we require for you to read carefully, sign and return.
+You will need to provide us with documents to support your mortgage application: proof of your identity, proof of your address, proof of your income (payslips, accounts etc.), bank statements, proof of your deposit etc., then we will send you all the paperwork that you need to read carefully, sign and return.